JeremyLikness/ExpressionPowerTools/docs/api/ExpressionPowerTools.Core.Dependencies.ServiceHost.cs.md

             of type implementations, generic implementations, and singletons.
 It does not recursively resolve dependencies.
 Registration happens in the call toand can only be done once.is provided mainly for testing purposes.

+Satellite assemblies can hook into the registration by implementing [IDependentServiceRegistration](ExpressionPowerTools.Core.Signatures.IDependentServiceRegistration.i.md) .
+This is
+            scanned and loaded before user overridees.

 The [IServiceRegistration](ExpressionPowerTools.Core.Signatures.IServiceRegistration.i.md) provided by initialization is chainable (each call returns itself).

 ## Constructors